-We would recommend downloading the Challenge Wanaka App to view this information.
+We recommend you download the Challenge Wanaka App prior to the event for the most up to date information.

-Event registration takes place at the Race Central Marquee on Pembroke Park.
+Event registration takes place at Race HQ located at the Woolshed, Glendhu Station.
 Times can be found in the Event Timetable on the App.

 Please bring some photo identification – you will not be able to register without it.
 Passport or drivers licence is preferable.

 To compete in Challenge Wanaka we require a signed acceptance of the Terms & Conditions of competing in the event.
 This will need to be completed at registration by every athlete.

 To ensure maximum equipment safety during Challenge Wanaka, only registered competitors may access secure areas to collect gear bags, bikes etc. If you are unable to collect your gear post race your support person must bring your wrist band and race number to the Transition area and check in with security.